run-ai/docs/docs/Administrator/integration/mlflow.md

 ### Preparations

 * Edit `kubernetes_config.json`.
     * Set `kube-context` to the name of the Kubernetes context.
-You can find the name by running `runai list clusters` or `kubectl config get-contexts`.
+You can find the context name by running `runai list clusters` or `kubectl config get-contexts`.
     * Set `repository-uri` to a repository and name of a docker image that will be used by MLflow (this is a different image than the base docker image described above).
 Your local machine needs permissions to be able to push this image to the docker registry.
 * Edit `kubernetes_job_template.yaml`.
 Set the value of `namespace` to `runai-<name of Run:AI project>`.
 Note the last line which adds the Run:AI scheduler to the configuration.